RVRProgramming87/2022_Offical/README.md

 There are two recommended ways on how to use GitHub for RVR87:
 - Through the command line
 - Utilizing VS Code's GitHub tools
+- We will only be using VS Code's GitHub tools for this process however

 ## How to use VS Code to Clone repo's